alexdegg/IMDb-Analysis/README.md

 ## Used Technologies

-Tools used for this project:

-Docker - for using images;
+This project leverages a variety of tools and technologies:

+* Docker: Utilized for creating and managing containers.
-Mage AI - for downloading and uploading raw data to BigQuery and orchestration;
+* Mage AI: Employed for downloading and uploading raw data to BigQuery, as well as for orchestration tasks.
-Terraform - as Infrastructure-as-Code (IaC) tool;
+* Terraform: Used as an Infrastructure-as-Code (IaC) tool to automate infrastructure management.
-Google Compute Engine - as a virtual machine;
+* Google Compute Engine: Serves as the cloud computing service for running virtual machines.
-Google Cloud Storage - for storage terraform files;
-Google BigQuery - for the project Data Warehouse;
-dbt - for the transformation of raw data;
+* Google Cloud Storage: Provides storage solutions for Terraform configuration files and other project data.
+* Google BigQuery: Acts as the Data Warehouse for storing and analyzing project data.
+* dbt: Utilized for transforming raw data stored in BigQuery.
-Google Looker studio - for visualizations.
+* Google Looker Studio: Used for creating visualizations and dashboards.

-The project pulls data from IMDb Developer daily, upload it to BigQuery by using Mage AI, uses dbt to transform raw data from BigQuery and upload it back daily, Terraform used to upload configuration to Google Cloud Storage.
-Looker studio was used for visualizations
+The project automatically retrieves data daily from IMDb Developer, processes it using Mage AI, and stores it in BigQuery.
+Transformations on this raw data are performed with dbt before the processed data is visualized in Looker Studio.

 ## Problem description

-In nowadays there is a lot of movies, tv programms, shows e.t.c. is creating every year.
-And i got a question: What is the most popular genre of this shows and how people rating them?
-To build this project i'm using a publicly available dataset provided by [IMDb Developer](https://datasets.imdbws.com/).
-Tasks for project:
-Upload data from source to BigQuery on schedule Transform data in dbt to create a table with common dataset, create table for reporting, upload it to BigQuery Use Looker Studio for visualisation
+The entertainment industry produces an immense volume of movies, TV programs, and shows annually.
+This project seeks to identify the most popular genres among these productions and analyze audience ratings.
+The analysis is based on a publicly available dataset provided by IMDb Developer.
+The project encompasses the following tasks:

+* Scheduled data retrieval from the source to BigQuery.
+* Transformation of data in dbt to generate a common dataset and a reporting table, which are then uploaded back to BigQuery.
+* Utilization of Looker Studio for data visualization.

 ## Cloud

-Project created with Google Cloud Virtual Machine, uses Terraform
+The project is deployed on a Google Cloud Virtual Machine and utilizes Terraform for infrastructure management.

 ## Data ingestion and Workflow orchestration

-The project pulls data from IMDb Developer daily, upload it to BigQuery by using Mage AI python scripts.
+Data is sourced daily from IMDb Developer and uploaded to BigQuery using Mage AI's Python scripts.
+This setup ensures efficient data management and workflow orchestration.

 mage ai dag

 ## Data warehouse and Transformations (dbt)

-dbt was used to transform raw data from BigQuery and upload it back daily,
+dbt plays a crucial role in transforming the raw data stored in BigQuery, making it suitable for analysis and visualization.
+The transformations are performed daily to keep the dataset updated.

 dbt dag